 Bring your kids to enjoy this huge winter celebration open to our community.
 We have revamped this year’s event to include even more space and exciting, free winter fun for your family!

-~Free photos with Santa
+~Free photos with Santa AND The Grinch!

 ~Coffee and hot chocolate

 ~Marshmallow digging pit

 ~Letters to Santa